-You will have x-rays are taken throughout.
+You will have x-rays taken throughout your treatment.
 This is to check the position of the treatment area.
 The x-rays are not used to check how treatment is working.
 Other measurements are also taken during your treatment.
 This is to check for any changes in your body shape.